gSchool/usaa-preassessment-block/units/01-Java/01-Java.checkpoint.md

 ### !challenge
 * type: multiple-choice
 * id: 856a9194-63b8-4239-baec-7d67e16b02a1
-* title: Compilation Question 2
+* title: Compilation Question
+* topics: Java
 ##### !question
 Which command would you use to **run** your code?
 ##### !end-question